Histogram Equalization on Sentinel-2 L1C Satellite Images

 Before and After

-Before Equalization After Equalization
+Before Equalization

 Notice how you can see both clouds and land features clearly in the equalized image.
 So the next time clouds crash your image party, you know how to make them behave!